JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 ![AOS waypoint planning right side](https://github.com/user-attachments/assets/116ee5d7-eba5-42d9-80a6-f3f6de375cd2)

 ### 1. Start Broker

 Click **Start Broker** to launch the broker service (`AOS_Broker.exe`).

 > **Prerequisite:** Before you click this button, make sure your drone(s) are connected and streaming both telemetry data and video.
-If they aren’t, close the application, resolve the connection issue, and then try again.
+If they aren’t, close the applications, resolve the connection issue, and then try again.

 Once you’ve clicked **Start Broker**, a terminal window will open and display status messages indicating that the broker has started.